 Pillar of Strength

-Verify that the beam or strut (where you intend to hang your fixture) can support the weight of your chandelier.
+Verify that the beam or strut (where you intend to hang your lighting fixture) can support the weight of your chandelier.
 Note: if the electrical box is mounted directly to the beam, it should be able to support up to 50 pounds of weight.
 Then, unpack the chandelier and read the instructions.

 Nothing ruins a beautiful statement piece more than constantly bumping your head on it.
 So, it’s important to get the height correct.